Skip to main content

 Answer: B

-Recent studies show washing full loads of dishes in a dishwasher uses less energy than hand washing the same load.
+According to the U.S. Department of Energy, washing full loads of dishes in a dishwasher uses less energy than hand washing the same amount.

 17. Which uses less energy...